-Remember, the money you put into good high-quality protein will be paid back in full with results.
-The last thing you want is to be swallowing down a shake that tastes like ground up chalk.
+Remember, the money you put into a good high-quality protein will be paid back in full with results.
+The last thing you want is to be swallowing down a shake that tastes like ground-up chalk.
 Keep your stomach happy and your performance top-class.
-If any of the BJJ supplements is worth splurging on, it’s this one.
+If any of the BJJ supplements are worth splurging on, it’s this one.
 And make sure to shun all the blends and modern formulas.
 Whey protein isolate is the closest to milk-derived whey with maximal protein content.
 Just go for it.
 You and your gut will thank me later.

 Branched Chain Amino Acids

 BCAA stands for Branched-chain Amino Acids.
 It is one of, if not the most important supplement we can take as grappling martial arts practitioners.
 Most BJJ people train almost every day, we do strength and conditioning and try a diet or a weight cut at some point.
 But what we do not want to do is lose muscle due to a catabolic state.
 This is when our body instead turns to break down our muscles for nutrients.
 Enter BCAA, the catabolism destroyer.

 What BCAAs do, is increase our body’s protein synthesis and promote the cellular transport that carries out protein synthesis.
 They also increase the cell’s capacity to synthesize protein.
 On top of it all BCAA’s decrease the breakdown of protein.
 BCAA’s modulate the way our body processes protein and let us process more all the while maintaining the breakdown of protein so we get the most out of it.
 As far as BJJ supplements go, it’s a must-have!